Destination elopement at sunset by Tampa Photographer

 The Paris hotel in Las Vegas at night.

-On the Eiffel Tower at Paris
+On the Eiffel Tower at Paris Hotel

 Ever wanted to get married at the Eiffel Tower but also not spend your life’s savings to do it?
 Cool, me too!
 The closest you can get in the States is an intimate wedding at the Paris Hotel in Las Vegas.
 You can get married at the Eiffel Tower Restaurant and you’ll have room for some close friends and family.
 Personally, I think this would be pretty hard to beat in the evening, but the choice is yours.